ASE2024work/ServerlessVariance/README.md

 ## Research Papers

-* In the file "**Collected research papers and RQ1 results.xlsx**", there is detailed information about 99 research papers that we collected, including
+* In the file "**Collected research papers and RQ1 information.xlsx**", there is detailed information about 99 research papers that we collected, including
   - CSRankings category
   - conference
   - publication year